top of page

 504c6a_e601a5955dbf4a5eab64e02fa9df64ef~mv2_edited_edited_edited.jpg

-The 2023 Aidoo-Snyder scholarly book prize will be given for the best scholarly book written by a woman (or women) that prioritizes African women’s experiences.
+In the 2024 cycle, the Aidoo-Snyder Prize will be awarded for the best creative book written by a woman (or women) that prioritizes African women’s experiences.
 To this end, the committee invites nominations from publishers or authors.
 Self-published books are not eligible, and entries may only be submitted for consideration once.
 The prize is open to authors who have published books in English and English translation in the two years preceding the award year.
 The books must significantly deal with Africa (including Cape Verde, and the Islands off the West Coast of Africa; Madagascar; and the Indian Ocean Islands of the East African Coast).

-The application form for the 2023 round will be posted in March 2023.
+The application form for the 2024 round is available here.

 bottom of page